Fujifilm 18–55mm f/2.8–4 Review: What a Reluctant Prime Shooter Learned in the Scottish Highlands

 The Fuji X-T5 camera next to the Nikon Z6III photographed on a black background in very dramatic light.

 Note that this article is more about how the cameras make you feel and shoot.
 I did a detailed comparison of the Fuji X-T5 vs Nikon Z6III here.
-The air on the Dumaguete Boulevard hung thick and warm, the kind that settles on your skin and forces you to slow down just enough to notice … Read more
+I also compared the Nikon Z6III vs Nikon Z8.
+I recently wrote about why the Nikon ZF is an important camera and will compare it with the … Read more